-Since 1999, parishioners from the Catholic Churches of St. Benedict (Duluth, GA) and St. Monica (Suwanee, GA) have been traveling to Hinche, Haiti to provide medical and financial assistance to the poor and underserved of this area.
-In concert with Father Jean-Navarre Bourdeau, the pastor of Sacre Coeur Church in Hinche, the parish families of St. Benedict and St. Monica annually send a team of physicians, nurses and other staff to attend to the healthcare needs of this community.
-As Medical Director and annual physician participant, I have been very fortunate to witness the tremendous help this trip has been to our Haitian friends.
+Since 1999, parishioners from the Catholic Churches of St. Benedict (Duluth, GA) and St. Monica (Suwanee, GA) have been traveling to Hinche, Haiti to provide medical, dental and financial assistance to the poor and underserved of this area.
+In concert with Monsignor Faublas Louis, the pastor of Sacre Coeur Church in Hinche, the parish families of St. Benedict and St. Monica support a medical clinic staffed by our own Haitian physician, devoted nurses and other support staff to provide for the healthcare needs of this community.
+In addition we send down several dental mission trips a year, As Medical Director, I have been very fortunate to witness the tremendous help this trip has been to our Haitian friends.

 Our dental staff relieves a lot of misery by performing hundreds of extractions and restorations.
-In recent years, the construction of the Whitney Clinic within the Sacre Coeur compound has allowed for excellent follow-up care by our capable Haitian doctor, Hudson Pierre, and his staff after our teams have returned home.
-We hope to soon employ a Haitian dentist as well to man the dental suite within the Whitney Clinic.
+We have partnered with the Dental school in Augusta and now have dental students providing additional needed care every year.
+We hope to someday employ a Haitian dentist as well to man the dental suite within the Whitney Clinic.

 If you are a medical or dental professional or technician and are interested in transforming lives in Hinche, a week-long medical mission is for you!